FallenDeity/discord.py-masterclass/docs/pagination.md

         return await self.base_view.interaction_check(interaction)
 ```

 - We define a `PageEntry` class that represents an entry in the select menu.
-It contains the value to be displayed, the title and description of the page added to the select menu, and an optional attachment.
+It contains the value to be displayed: the title, the description of the page added to the select menu and an optional attachment.
 - We define a `SelectMenuBasedPaginator` class that extends `BasePaginator` and adds a select menu for navigating between pages.
 - The `SelectMenuBasedPaginator` class takes a list of `PageEntry` objects as input and creates a select menu with options for each entry.
 - The `PaginatorSelect` class is a custom select menu that handles user interactions and updates the current page based on the selected option and sends the new page to the user.